 Again, it really depends on the scope, but you can expect the base app functionality (suitable for market release) in about 6-8 months.

-At Surf, we pride ourselves on building Android and iOS apps that make good things happen – happy clients, happy business.
+At Surf, we pride ourselves on building Android, iOS, and cross-platform apps that make good things happen – happy clients, happy business.
 It’s challenging work but we love it nonetheless.
-However difficult or simple your project scope is, do send us a message – let’s chat.
+However difficult or simple your project scope is, do send us a message — let’s chat.
 Your dream app can be made real, and we can tell you how.